brandur/sorg/content/nanoglyphs-drafts/011-shelter.md

 Well, the world's changed since the last time we spoke.
 How many times in life can a person legitimately say that?

+The windows are dark in San Francisco's museums, bars, and bookstores -- everywhere minus a few exceptions like grocery stores and restaurants with a take out business.
+Paradoxically, despite a pervasive malaise, the city feels nicer than than ever (we're still allowed out for exercise) -- traffic is less voluminous and more calm, the streets are quieter, the air is fresher [1].

+Before the shelter in place order went out, Stripe's offices formally closed to all personnel.
+Before the office closure order went out, we'd been encouraged to work from home.
+That makes this my third week working out of my apartment, where before present circumstances I'd never spent even a fraction of this much contiguous time.

+---

 By the way, this is _Nanoglyph_, an experimental newsletter on software, ... and occasionally back yards and mountains.
 If you want to get straight to hard technology, scroll down a little ways for some close-to-the-metal content on the history of I/O APIs in the kernel.
-If you're pretty sure you never signed up for this wordy monstrosity and are looking for the closest escape hatch, unsubscribe in [one sterile click](%unsubscribe_url%).
+If you're pretty sure you never signed up for this wordy monstrosity and are looking for the closest escape hatch, unsubscribe in [one clean click](%unsubscribe_url%).

-If you're reading this on the web, you can always [subscribe here](https://nanoglyph-signup.brandur.org/).
+If you're reading this on the web, you can also [subscribe here](https://nanoglyph-signup.brandur.org/).
 If you're allergic to the word "newsletter", I don't blame you.
 I am too.
-Maybe you can think of it more like an async blog in the post-Google Reader age. `ablog`?
+Maybe you can think of it more like an async blog in the post-Google Reader age. `ablog`? `bloguring`?
 We'll come back to that one.

----

-The windows are dark in San Francisco's museums, bars, and bookstores -- everywhere minus a few exceptions like grocery stores and restaurants with a take out business.
-Paradoxically, despite a pervasive malaise, the city feels nicer than than ever (we're still allowed out for exercise) -- traffic is less voluminous and more calm, the streets are quieter, the air is fresher [1].

-Before the shelter in place order went out, Stripe's offices formally closed to all personnel.
-Before the office closure order went out, we'd been encouraged to work from home.
-That makes this my third week working out of my apartment, where before present circumstances I'd never spent even a fraction of this much contiguous time.

-It's had its ups and downs.
-My ergonomic situation is dire -- my working posture isn't good even in the best of times, and right now I'm changing sitting positions (low desk, cross-legged on floor, couch, bed, cycle back to start) every 30 minutes so my later life doesn't see me taking up residence in a chiropractor's office for live-in back treatment.
-But that little bit of extra pain is balanced by reduced stress -- my commute is probably better than 90% of America's, but even so, it's incredible how much time it eats and anxiety it adds to the day.

 ---